Orange Collective

 On the long-term shape.
 Identity becomes a continuous trust signal, not a one-time gate.
 Wallets, passwordless flows, AI agents acting on a human's behalf — all of them need the same attribution layer underneath.
 Didit is built to be that layer for every platform that touches a real human, not a vertical compliance product for one industry.

 Why Y Combinator W26.
 Group partner Tyler Bosmeny.
-Joining YC at scale (700+ B2B customers, millions of verifications monthly) — the batch is distribution, network density, and a forcing function for the founders to compress US enterprise GTM into a single quarter.
+Joining YC at scale (then 700+ B2B customers, millions of verifications monthly, $2M raised pre-batch[22]) — the batch is distribution, network density, and a forcing function for the founders to compress US enterprise GTM into a single quarter.
 Didit was already an operating company; YC is the accelerant for the US expansion.

 Founders & team